1. What is the Hawaii APAL Program?

 3. Who is eligible for the program?

-Undergraduate students, graduate students with limited experience in the field, and young professionals are welcome to apply for the program.
+Individuals between 18 to 30 years of age are welcome to apply for the program.
 Applicants must be based on Oahu from September of the year the cohort begins through May of the following year.

 4. When do you accept applications?

 We accept applications in the preceding spring and summer for the cohort that begins in fall.
 Applications are due by July 31 every year.
 An application form can be found here.

 5. What are you looking for in applicants?

 We are seeking motivated students and young professionals from a broad range of backgrounds.
 A strong interest in international affairs, demonstrated community service, great communication skills and the ability to work collaboratively are attributes that program coordinators look for during the recruitment period.
 A positive attitude is highly desirable.